Your Friday briefing - Mind Of The Geek

 Here is what else is happening

-Great Britain-China Media: UK broadcasting regulator has withdrawn the license of China Global Television Network, an international news channel owned by a Chinese public broadcaster, in part because of its affiliation with the Chinese Communist Party.
+Chinese media: UK broadcasting regulator has withdrawn the license of China Global Television Network, an international news channel owned by a Chinese state broadcaster, in part because of its affiliation with the ruling Communist Party in China.

-Myanmar: The country the military government blocked access to Facebook, this is how most people access the internet, amid growing resistance to the coup and calls for civil disobedience.
+Myanmar: The new country the military government blocked access to Facebook, this is how most people access it on the Internet, amid growing resistance to the coup and calls for civil disobedience.

-Mining disaster in Brazil: Mining giant Vale has signed a deal to pay $ 7 billion in the Brazilian state of Minas Gerais, two years after one of its dams collapsed, 270 people have been killed, also causing enormous environmental damage.
-Eleven people are still missing.

-Apologies to Japan: Yoshiro Mori, President of the Organizing Committee for the Tokyo Olympic Games, apologized but said he wouldn’t resign for suggesting that women’s speaking time in meetings be limited “otherwise we can never finish”.
+Dominic Ongwen: The former Ugandan rebel, who was kidnapped as a child by the infamous Lord’s Resistance Army and became a militia commander, was convicted of war crimes and crimes against humanity at the International Criminal Court in The Hague.

 Instantaneous: Above, Dr Sheetal Khedkar Rao, who decided last year that she could not continue practicing medicine.
-A year after the start of the pandemic, medical workers in the United States are feeling not only exhausted, but also traumatized by what they endured.
-“After a while, the emotional burden and hurt feelings become too much to bear,” said Dr Rao.
+Medical workers in the United States feel burnt and traumatized by what they endured during the pandemic.
+“After a while, the emotional burden and hurt feelings become too much to bear,” she says.

-What we listen to: This episode of the Atlantic Experiment podcast.
-He dives into a place in Yellowstone National Park where one could potentially get away with murder because of a particular problem with the US Constitution.
-It’s fun to listen to and smart.
+Climate crisis: As the prevalence of anxiety about climate change has increased, the same goes for the number of people working to mitigate it.

+Mouse Apocalypse: Just as small mammals outlived dinosaurs, a surprisingly cute mouse species beat the odds when the Pinatubo volcano erupted in the Philippines in 1991.
+“We consider it to be a disturbance specialist,” said one researcher – meaning a creature who reveled in environments in ruins.

 Now a break from the news

-Watch: Viggo Mortensen writes, directs and stars in “Fall,A drama about a son struggling with his father’s mental decline.

-Make: Try these five yoga poses to reap the benefits of a combination of physical and mental exercise.
+Lily: In “The Ratline”, lawyer and writer Philippe Sands follows a senior Nazi official who has never been caught.
+Our review calls the story “fascinating and important”.

-Prepare to enjoy the weekend.
+Make the most of your weekend.
 At Home has our full collection of ideas on what to read, cook, watch and do while staying safe at home.

 And now for the Back Story on …